Druwerd/weather/README.md

 `OpenWeatherConnector` uses `OpenWeatherResponseBuilder` to build a data response for the `WeatherController`. `OpenWeatherResponseBuilder` is based on the factory design pattern.
 This will allow us to easily extend the application to support multiple API data sources or multiple endpoint as we add features.

 ## Scalability
-This application is stateless and can run with or without a database.
-The no database version is on a separate branch: [remove-db](https://github.com/Druwerd/weather/branches).
+This application is stateless and runs without a database.
+There is a database version is on a separate branch: [with-db](https://github.com/Druwerd/weather/tree/with-db) for future feature expansion that may require a db.

 To scale up the application you could setup your infrastructure architecture such that web application instances and Redis cluster nodes as are dynamically increased as load increases.
 See example diagram below.